bark-community/bark/README.md

 # BARK Token (BARK)
 v2.0 (Under Construction)

-BARK is a token-2022 standard asset on the Solana blockchain, evolving from a meme token to a meticulously crafted real-world asset.
+BARK is a token-2022 standard asset on the Solana blockchain, evolving from a memecoin to a meticulously crafted real-world asset.

 ## Overview